cogitovirus/cogitovirus.com/content/posts/20230320-open-source-data-stack-poc/index.md

 ```sh
 dagster dev
 ```
-and play around in the dagster UI.
+and play around in the Dagster UI.

 ![Dagster UI](dagster_ui.PNG)